 One of the biggest misconceptions about CBD is that it helps overcome anxiety.
 In theory, CBD may be able to reduce inflammation or pain-induced stress indirectly.

-Potential Risks of CBD for Dogs
+Potential Risks for CBD for Dogs

 Research on the impact of CBD on liver enzymes is conflicting.
 Some data shows that it causes increased levels of alkaline phosphatase; other data indicates that it inhibits liver enzymes which impedes the dogs ability to metabolize drugs and potential overdose.
 A vet must be consulted before giving your dog CBD, especially if there are currently on other medications.

-THC dangers for Dogs
+THC Dangers for Dogs

 The most common form of CBD oil administration is oral consumption and prescribing the correct dosage is essential.